liartem/mlops-zoomcamp/final_project/README.md

 1) Makes a full pipeline automation.
 For the time of submission (15.08.2022) the service starts with the help of docker-compose.
 Ideally when the new model is trained,  the new image should be build automatically build and deployed. <br/>

-2) Add CI/CD pipeline.

-3) Add IaC
+2) Add IaC

-4) Add the possibility to retrain the model, when the data/target drift are detected.
+3) Add the possibility to retrain the model, when the data/target drift are detected.